kintohub/kintohub-docs/docs/feedback.md

 ---
-id: feedback
 title: How do I provide feedback?
-sidebar_label: How do I provide feedback?
 ---

 The good and the bad - [contact us](https://www.kintohub.com/contactus/) as we keep improving the platform.